CUBRID/cubrid-manual/en/intro.rst

 Backup volume is a database snapshot; based on such backup and log volumes, you can restore transactions to a certain point of time.

 You can use the **cubrid backupdb** utility to copy all the data needed for database restore, or configure the **backup_volume_max_size_bytes** parameter value in the database configuration file (**cubrid.conf**) to adjust the backup volume partitioning size.

+Log Volume
+^^^^^^^^^^^^^

+**Active Log**

+Active log is a log that contains recent changes to the database.
+If a problem occurs, you can use active and archive logs to restore the database completely up to the point of the last commit before the occurrence of the fault.

+**Archive Log**

+Archive log is a volume to store logs continuously created after exhausting available active log space that contains recent changes.
+If the value of system parameter **log_max_archives** is larger than 0, the archive log volume will be generated only after exhausting available active log volume space.
+The initial value is set to 0 when installing CUBRID.
+The number of archive log files is kept on the storage by setting the value of **log_max_archives**.
+The unnecessary archive log files should be deleted for getting the free space by the configuration of log_max_archives, but this value should be set properly to use for restoring the database.

+To get more information on the above, see :ref:`managing-archive-logs`.

+**Background Archive Log**

+Background archive log is a volume used in the background with log archiving temporarily before creating archive logs.
+It is created as the same volume size as active log and stored.

 Database Server
 ---------------